Chiadikaobixo/Node-Ecommerce-API/README.md

 ## Overview
-This API performs basic CRUD operation of an e-commerce web-application which includes :
+This API performs basic CRUD operation of an e-commerce store web-application which includes :

 Create user, products, orders, and cart
 Read user, products, orders, and cart